keptn/lifecycle-toolkit/docs/content/en/docs/guides/evaluations.md

 1. [Create KeptnEvaluationDefinition](#create-keptnevaluationdefinition-resources)
    resources for each evaluation you want to perform.
-1. Manually edit the appropriate `KeptnApp` resources to anotate them for each `KeptnEvaluationDefinition` resource you want to run pre- and/or post-deployment.
+1. Manually edit the appropriate `KeptnApp` resources to annotate them for each `KeptnEvaluationDefinition` resource you want to run pre- and/or post-deployment.

 ## Create KeptnEvaluationDefinition resources